Candidate Statements

 Jennie Olson For President

 Your vote for me is a vote for continued progress, protection of our rights, and a leader who will not step down.
-I will keep showing up, listening to your concerns, and turning them into action.
-I promise to continue to hold the leadership and board of directors at OHSU accountable to our members.
+I will keep showing up, listening to your concerns, and turning them into action, and to continue to hold the leadership and board of directors at OHSU accountable to our members.
 I am proud to run as part of the 328 for the Members slate.
 Together we form a team whose commitment, values, and vision are in service of our members; a team committed to transparency, participation, and showing up for YOU.

 Jenn Roemer for Vice President